TriLED/jobs.triled.be/_posts/2016-04-14-frontend-developer.markdown

 ### Projects you’ll work on

 * **Real-time dashboards**: create beautiful charts based on real-time data inbound from the lighting.
-* **Shiny full-page interfaces**: crafted with the latest tools and trends en webdevelopment.
+* **Shiny full-page interfaces**: crafted with the latest tools and trends in webdevelopment.
 * **Mobile Apps**: we’re building apps to configure and manage our lights.

 ### Our Stack